dougvanhorn/pbslm-search-demo/README.md

 ## lmdemo/secrets.py ##

 Your secret information needs to be kept secret.
-This project uses a secrets.py file that is imported into the Django settings file.
-The secrets file will need the following settings for the project to work:
+This project uses a `secrets.py` file that is imported into the Django settings file.
+The file will need the following settings for the project to work:

 ```python
 # Place all private settings into a secrets module.
 Don't check it in.